Making Room: a therapy group for caregivers in cA

 -

 All therapists at Kindman & Co. are LGBTQIA2S+ affirming and anti-racist.
 We hold a strong disability justice lens and work to reduce ableism in language and practice.
-If you need specific accommodations (seating, sensory, pacing, masking preferences), email us at hello@kindman.co—we’ll collaborate.
+If you need specific accommodations (sensory, pacing, masking preferences), email us at hello@kindman.co—we’ll collaborate.

 You were never meant to do this alone.
-Let’s build a steadier, kinder caregiving life—together.
+This group exists to support you in building a steadier, kinder caregiving life — alongside others who understand what you’re living.

 book a free discovery call to get started now